 Emperors

 Emperors (Apaturinae) are large butterflies that are a subfamily of the Brush-footed Butterflies (Nymphalidae).
-This subfamily consists of 20 genera and shows distinct distributions and unique host plant associations.
-Most genera of this subfamily are found distributed in Eurasia, Southeast Asia, and Africa, while the genera Doxocopa and Asterocampa are mainly found in South America and North America, respectively.
-Although the larvae mainly feed on the plants of the hemp family (Cannabaceae), those of the genus Apatura are associated with the Willow and Poplar (Salicaceae), which are distantly related to the hemp family.
+This subfamily comprises 20 genera and shows distinct distributions and unique host plant associations.
+Most genera of this subfamily are distributed in Eurasia, Southeast Asia, and Africa, while the genera Doxocopa and Asterocampa are mainly found in South America and North America, respectively.
+Although the larvae mainly feed on the hemp family (Cannabaceae) plants, the genus Apatura is associated with the Willow and Poplar (Salicaceae), which are distantly related to the hemp family.
 The males have a strong purple sheen on the top of the forewing.
 The deep purple-blue sheen is produced by light refracted by ridges on the wing scales.
-The color is only visible from certain angles and in bright light.
+The colour is only visible from certain angles and in bright light.
 The females lack the glare and have larger white or orange spots.
 The males come to the ground in the morning to drink from the moist soil.
 For the rest of the day, the butterflies can be found in the treetops.

 Genus: Apatura